livewire/livewire/docs/actions.md

 </div>
 ```

-As you can see, only administrators can see the "Delete" button; however, any user can call `deletePost()` on the component from the browser's DevTools console.
+As you can see, only administrators can see the "Delete" button; however, any user can call `deletePost()` on the component from the browser's DevTools.

-To patch this hole, we need to also authorize the action on the server like so:
+To patch this vulnerability, we need to authorize the action on the server like so:

 ```php
 <?php